Early warning of precessing neutron-star black-hole binary mergers with the near-future gravitational-wave detectors: Analysis

-In this letter, we quantify the performance of early warning by the 1-sigma statistical errors of the luminosity distance, the sky localization error, $\Delta d_\mathrm{L}$ and $\Delta\Omega$, and the number of galaxies in the error volume, $\Delta N$, as functions of time to merger \eq{ t_c - t = \frac{5}{256} (\pi f)^{-8/3} \left( \frac{G \mathcal{M}}{c^3} \right)^{-5/3}\;, } at the Newtonian order~\citep{maggiore1, Jolien}.
-The Fisher matrix is calculated for $200$ samples with the following parameters: For simplicity, a BH has non-zero spin but a NS has no spin. $(\theta, \phi)$ and $(\theta_J, \psi)$ are isotropically sampled.
-The remaining parameters are $\chi = 0.5$, $\kappa = 0$, $m_1 = 7 \unit{M_\odot}$ and $m_2 = 1.4 \unit{M_\odot}$.
-For the mass ratio $q = 5$, EM radiations from remnants of NSBH binary mergers are predicted~\citep{remnant_mass_function}, and we can expect the identification of an EM counterpart.
+In this article, we quantify the performance of early warning by the 1-sigma statistical errors of the luminosity distance, the sky localization error, $\Delta d_\mathrm{L}$ and $\Delta\Omega$, and the number of galaxies in the error volume, $\Delta N$, as functions of time to merger \eq{ t_c - t = \frac{5}{256} (\pi f)^{-8/3} \left( \frac{G \mathcal{M}}{c^3} \right)^{-5/3}\;, } at the Newtonian order~\citep{maggiore1, Jolien}.
+The Fisher matrix is calculated for $200$ samples\footnote{The choice of the number of samples is due to computation time.
+As the precession effect is not simple, we take $\sim 2$ days for one network and one parameter set with a reasonable computer.
+So we have to spend O(a month) in total.
+Since the estimations are from $200$ samples, the results provided in this article have $\sim 7\%$ error.} with the following choice of fiducial parameters of a spinning BH and a non-spinning NS: the angles, $(\theta, \phi)$ and $(\theta_J, \psi)$, are isotropically sampled.
+The masses and spins are $\chi = 0.5$, $\kappa = 0$, $m_1 = 7 \unit{M_\odot}$ and $m_2 = 1.4 \unit{M_\odot}$.
 The redshift $z$ is $0.05$ from the discussions in \secref{SEC:event_rate}.
+In \secref{SEC:other_parameters}, we also consider the performance for other parameters, $\chi = 0.1, 0.2$ and $\kappa = \cos 30^\circ, \cos 45^\circ$, and verify that the estimation errors are not degraded significantly.
 We consider the 2.5G detectors: A+s, AdV+, KAGRA+, and Voyager at Hanford, Livingston and Virgo sites.
 They are the upgrades of the current detectors at the same sites.
-For the study here, we can ignore the Earth rotation effect for a signal whose duration is short, although it is considered for the 3G detectors~\citep{early_warning_precession}.
+Also, as with~\citep{early_warning_precession}, the Earth rotation effect is taken into account, although the observable duration is much shorter than the previous case and the effect is almost negligible.